-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.51 4/22/2020 Anna Swenson The tunnel would need to be dewatered for inspection on a periodic basis.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 7.51 4/22/2020 Anna Swenson Why would the tunnel ever need to be dewatered?
+What scenario would make that relevant?
+The tunnel would need to be dewatered for inspection on a periodic basis.
 The inspection interval has not been determined.
 However, inspection once every 10 years could occur.
 To dewater the tunnel, water would pumped at the Pumping Plant and discharged into the forebay in a manner similar to normal operations.
-Phil Ryan 5/27/2020 Responded 7.52 4/22/2020 Cecille Giacoma Most of the RTM and soil material would be moved to the Southern Forebay by rail.
+Phil Ryan 5/27/2020 Responded 7.52 4/22/2020 Cecille Giacoma Are the trucks hauling borrow fill are included in the truck traffic graphic?
+Most of the RTM and soil material would be moved to the Southern Forebay by rail.
 Trucks would be used to move this material between tunnel shaft locations and other construction sites.
 The projected truck trips are being developed and will be discussed further at the May 2020 SEC meeting.
-Jim Lorenzen 5/27/2020 Responded 7.53 4/22/2020 David Gloski with algae and health with the water down in the South Delta, there is a benefit to be able to take some of this water and flush it back into the Delta during times when there are problems.
-Have you thought about other plumbing?
-There The Emergency Spillway into Italian Slough would only be used for an extremely rare emergency situation.
-Currently, there are no plans to discharge flows from the Southern Forebay into Italian Slough or other surface waters.
-DWR will be analyzing the effects to water quality (including algae) as part of the preparation of the EIR.
-At that time, they will assess the potential mitigation measures, including an option to use water from the forebay to improve quality in the south Delta.
-Carrie Buckman 5/27/2020 Responded
+Jim Lorenzen 5/27/2020 Responded 7.53 4/22/2020 David Gloski , Carrie Buckman 5/27/2020 Responded